 Got a few questions about what it means to be NonBinary?

 Let's start with the basics.

-I identify as Transgender NonBinary/Transmasculine.
-Thats a lot of labels, so let's take that apart.
+I identify as NonBinary Transgender.
+That's a lot of words, so let's take it apart.

 Wait.
 I'm confused.
 Whats the difference between gender and sex?

 Here is a Ted Talk on Gender, Sex, Sexuality and Gender Expression that really gets into the basics of gender and what it is.
 I'm going to waaaaaaay oversimplify here but, basically your sex was (probably) assigned to you at birth as Male, Female, or Intersex, based on the physical appearance of your genitalia.
 Gender expression is how we present ourselves to the world, like how we dress, act and talk, etc. Sexuality is who we are attracted to and have "sex" with.
 And Gender (gender identity) is your own feeling and perception of yourself.
 For more info on LGBTQ terminology in general- go check out this free ebook from Sam Killerman.